Assembly Row or Wrentham Village Premium Outlets? Which Boston discount shopping mall is best?

-You will not starve at Wrentham Outlets, but drinking and dining options are similar to what you might find in any suburban strip mall: Dunkin Donuts, Ruby Tuesday, Sbarro, Auntie Anne's Soft Pretzels.
+You will not starve at Wrentham Outlets, but drinking and dining options at the food court are similar to what you might find in any suburban strip mall: Dunkin' Donuts, Ruby Tuesday, Sbarro, Auntie Anne's Soft Pretzels.

 You'll find a totally opposite approach at Assembly Row's waterfront site bordering the Mystic River.

-During fall months, you're likely to see a dozen or more pairs of swans on this part of the river.
+During fall months, you're likely to see a dozen or more pairs of swans on the Mystic River adjacent to Assembly Row.